core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 9. Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistently with the key management scheme used in the group joined by the new endpoint.

-10. Assisting a group member that has missed a group rekeying instance to understand which Recipient Contexts to delete, as associated to former group members.
+10. Assisting a group member that has missed a group rekeying instance to understand which public keys and Recipient Contexts to delete, as associated to former group members.

 11. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and providing such public keys to other members of the same group upon request.
 The actual storage of public keys may be entrusted to a separate secure storage device or service.